 Every year during the beginning of October, the skies above New Mexico’s largest city fill with hundreds of hot air balloons as part of the multiday Albuquerque International Balloon Fiesta.
 Nearly 1 million visitors from around the world come to Albuquerque each fall to witness the event, which officially began in 1972 with the launch of 13 hot air balloons from a shopping center parking lot.
 Since its first occurrence, the Balloon Fiesta has become the largest annual international festival in the United States—not to mention one of the most photographed events on Earth.

-If you’ve always wanted to stand alongside thousands of spectators as more than 500 hot air balloons float through the sky in the Land of Enchantment, here’s what you need to know before planning a trip to the world-famous festival.
+If you’ve always wanted to stand alongside thousands of spectators as more than 500 hot air balloons float through the sky in the Land of Enchantment, here’s what you need to know before planning a trip to the world-famous festival—and how the 2023 Annular Solar Eclipse will play into it this year.

 The International Balloon Fiesta takes place annually in early October and usually lasts for nine consecutive days.
 (The festival is set during autumn because the season provides prime conditions for hot air ballooning; light winds, cool mornings, and sunny skies in Albuquerque are ideal for successful balloon liftoff and landing.)

-This year’s upcoming Albuquerque International Balloon Fiesta is scheduled from Saturday, October 5, through Sunday, October 13, 2019.
+This year’s upcoming Albuquerque International Balloon Fiesta is scheduled from Saturday, October 7, through Sunday, October 15, 2023.
 During the festival, various hot air balloon events will take place during designated morning and evening sessions at the Balloon Fiesta Park in northern Albuquerque.
 (Gates open for morning sessions at approximately 4:30 a.m. and for evening sessions at around 3:00 p.m.)
 Some events are recurring and can be witnessed daily throughout the nine-day festival; other shows are slated for specific days only.
-(See the full 2019 Albuquerque International Balloon Fiesta schedule here.)

-A number of events typically take place at each Albuquerque International Balloon Fiesta, such as early morning ascensions, hot air balloon flying contests, evening light shows, and a separate, ticketed Music Fiesta featuring live performances.
-(More on that here.)
+A number of events typically take place at each Albuquerque International Balloon Fiesta, such as early morning ascensions, hot air balloon flying contests, and evening light shows.
 Most of the events are weather dependent and can be canceled—sometimes suddenly—depending on wind, storms, and other weather conflicts.
-If you’re making the trip this year, be sure to stay up to date with the 2019 Albuquerque International Balloon Fiesta event schedule.
+If you’re making the trip this year, be sure to stay up to date with the 2023 Albuquerque International Balloon Fiesta event schedule.
 Here are several of the festival’s most well-known hot air balloon traditions that you won’t want to miss:

 Since the Balloon Fiesta’s earliest days, Mass Ascensions have been a recognizable (and beloved) feature of the Albuquerque event.
 The show begins at about 7:00 a.m., when every hot air balloon in the festival launches into the sky while “The Star Spangled Banner” sounds in the background.
-The launch directors (also known as “zebras” because of their black-and-white-striped outfits) coordinate the spectacular liftoff in two shifts so the hundreds of balloons leave the field in a safe manner.
-Mass Ascensions only take place during early morning sessions, typically on Saturdays and Sundays during the festival.
+The launch directors (aka “zebras” because of their black-and-white-striped outfits) coordinate the spectacular liftoff in two shifts so the hundreds of balloons leave the field in a safe manner.
+Mass Ascensions only take place during early morning sessions during the festival.

 The Balloon Fiesta’s first Special Shape Rodeo took place during 1989.
 Today, the tradition is an annual event—and it’s the festival’s most popular one.
 The concept is somewhat self-explanatory: During the “rodeo,” a massive collection of special-shaped hot air balloons (think: astronaut, alligator, and armadillo-esque floating devices) decorate the airspace above Balloon Fiesta Park.
-In 2019, the exciting Special Shape Rodeos are slated to occur during morning sessons on two days of the festival.
-A Special Shape Glowdeo will take place during the evening sesson on those same days—again, the event name gives an apt description of what that display will entail.
+In 2023, the exciting Special Shape Rodeos are slated to occur during morning sessions on two days of the festival (Thursday, October 12, and Friday, October 13).
+A Special Shape Glowdeo will take place during the evening session on those same days—again, the event name gives an apt description of what that display will entail.

 All main events on the festival’s official schedule take place in northern Albuquerque at Balloon Fiesta Park (4401 Alameda Blvd.
 NE).
 The 365-acre grounds are located about 11 miles north of downtown Albuquerque (via I-25 N), and 15 miles north of Albuquerque International Sunport following the same route.